 VALUE: The Heard County Jail built in 1921, serves as the Heard County Historical Center and houses a museum.
 The Museum offers a look into the past of this rural community and highlights include the jail cells.
 This Museum has exhibits dedicated to notable residents of the county.
 One major exhibit is dedicated to local personality, Mahayley Lancaster, a fortune-teller, lawyer, political activist, schoolteacher, and self-proclaimed "oracle of the ages," who became a West Georgia legend in the first half of the twentieth century.
 The county jail and sheriff's residence was in operation from 1912 to 1964.
 The Heard County Jail was added to the National Register of Historical Places in 1981.
-19

-VULNERABILITIES: The Heard County Historical Center has made some major restorations to this building over the past few years.
-However, funds are limited for ongoing structural maintenance.
-The structure is vulnerable to incompatible additions and surrounding developments.
+VULNERABILITIES: The Heard County Historical Center has made some major restorations to this building.
+However, the building still shows signs of deterioration.
+The organization struggles to maintain the upkeep of the building due to limited funds.